AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ### Allowing CORS request headers

-To allow the required HTTP request headers to reach AEM for processing, they must be allowed in the Disaptcher's `/clientheaders` configuration.
+To allow the required [HTTP request headers to passthrough to AEM for processing](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#specifying-the-http-headers-to-pass-through-clientheaders), they must be allowed in the Disaptcher's `/clientheaders` configuration.

 ```
 /clientheaders {